WillStephen/TextFilterer/README.md

 This program filters text from a given file and displays the result.

 ## How to run
 This is a command-line program that takes one argument: `inputFile`, which should be a path to a file containing some text.
-There are some text files included in the `Assets` folder.
+There are some text files included in the `src/TextFilterer/Assets` folder.

 For example, in a terminal in the same directory as your executable, you can run:
 ```
 .\TextFilterer --inputFile Assets\AliceInWonderland.txt
 ```

+There is a launch profile (in `src/TextFilterer/Properties/launchSettings.json`) included for each text file in the `src/TextFilterer/Assets` folder.
+In Visual Studio these can be selected in the launch profiles dropdown.

+You can also run the project from the command line using `dotnet`.
+From a terminal in the `src/TextFilterer` directory, run e.g. `dotnet run --launch-profile "Alice in Wonderland"`.

 ## Future improvements
 There are plenty of things that could be added to this project to improve it.
 In no particular order:

 ### Logging
-The program does log results to the console, but we could do a lot more here - for exampl, we could log:
+The program does log results to the console, but we could do a lot more here - for example, we could log:

 - progress updates during the filtering - useful for large files
 - the number of words filtered out and the number remaining after filtering